Medicare is federal government-run health insurance for people age 65 or older. Some other people also may receive Medicare such as:

 - Hospital care.

-- Skilled nursing facility care, when you are sent to recover from an illness or procedure.
-(Moving into nursing homes when you are no longer able to live at home is not covered by Medicare.)
+- Skilled nursing facility care when you are sent to recover from an illness or procedure.
+(Moving into a nursing home when you are no longer able to live at home is not covered by Medicare.)

 - Hospice care.